 Examination and Cross-Examination

-You should be prepared to present your perspective on the defense’s negligent actions during examination.
+You should be prepared to present your perspective on the defense’s negligent actions during the examination.
 The defense can then cross-examine you to challenge that interpretation of the defendant’s behavior.

 You can use our legal services to determine how best to frame your perspective on your loved one’s losses and prepare for the questions that the defense might challenge you with.